evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Dual_motor/_index.md

 Polestar 4 Long range Dual motor features an all-wheel drive system powered by two motors, one on each axle.

-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
+The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 166 mm.

 ### Brakes